(This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. There is no additional cost to you.)

 Hang Swimsuits to Keep Them Handy

 “I used to keep my bathing suits in a basket, because I didn’t know what else to do with them.
-But, I’ve found that a Tank Top Hanger works great for hanging swimsuits and it works for both one and two-pieces,” says Kristin.
+But, I’ve found that a Tank Top Hanger (affiliate link) works great for hanging swimsuits and it works for both one and two-pieces,” says Kristin.
 Being able to see your swimsuits will give you fresh eyes and excitement for your options.

 Save This List of Fun & Free Activities for Your Family!